mbergr/mbergr/README.md

 # Mathias Berg | Greeting
 ### Hi there 👋
 My name is Mathias Berg and I am a Industrial Engineer with a Business Intelligence diploma and a passion for data analysis.
-I am seeking an entry-level data analyst position where I can use my skills and knowledge to make a positive impact.

-I have completed several data analysis projects using Python, SQL, and data visualization tools, which are available for review on my repositories.
-These projects demonstrate my ability to manipulate, analyze, and visualize data to extract valuable insights.
+I have completed several data analysis projects using Python, SQL, and data visualization tools.

-I am highly motivated to continue learning and growing in the field of data analysis.
-I have completed online courses on platforms like Datacamp, and I am always looking for new opportunities to expand my knowledge and skills.
+I am highly motivated to continue learning and growing in the field of data analysis, and I am always looking for new opportunities to expand my knowledge and skills.

-If you are looking for a dedicated and eager data analyst to join your team, please don't hesitate to contact me at mathias.berg.1992@gmail.com.
-I am willing to relocate for the right opportunity.

-Thank you for considering my application.
-I look forward to discussing how my skills and experience can contribute to your team.

 <!--
 **mbergr/mbergr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.